-There is plenty of overlap regarding the roles and responsibilities of an HOA Board and an HOA management company.
-These two groups work together to help run a homeowners association and the community, keeping everything running smoothly.
+There is plenty of overlap regarding the roles and responsibilities of an HOA board of trustees and an HOA management company.
+These two groups work together to help run a homeowners association and community, keeping everything running smoothly.
 Because of this, the lines of accountability become blurred, and either could be taking on tasks that aren’t part of their mandate.

 HOA Board Member Roles and Responsibilities

 The main mandate of an HOA Board of Trustees leans toward the administrative aspect of HOA operations.
 While homeowners are responsible for caring for their properties, the HOA Board takes care of the community as a whole.

 The HOA Board of Trustees has specific fiduciary duties and the power to create and mandate rules that help maintain a certain standard for the community.
 In addition, the Board is in charge of shared properties and communal areas.
 This includes shared walls, parks, pools, clubhouses, and neighborhood signs.

 Each HOA has specific officer positions detailed in their governing documents that will be responsible for specific tasks within the HOA.
 It is up to the HOA Board of Trustees to detail the precise responsibilities of each officer and committee position.
 Here is an example of the responsibilities of typical board positions:

 - Presiding over board meetings and annual general meetings

 - Facilitating effective communication and decision-making among board members and residents

 - Preparing meeting agendas and ensuring adherence to protocols and timelines

 - Maintaining positive community relations and addressing resident concerns